-Applications executed on a large number of processors, either in a distributed environment, or on multicomputers such as nCube, are subject to processor failures.
-Consistent checkpointing is a commonly used technique to prevent complete loss of computation upon a failure [1, 3, 5, 9, 10].
-A consistent checkpointing algorithm saves a consistent view of a distributed application's state on a stable storage.
+Consistent checkpointing is a commonly used technique to prevent complete loss of computation upon a failure [1, 3, 5, 8, 10, 11, 13, 15].
+A "consistent checkpointing" algorithm saves a consistent view of the distributed system state on a stable storage.
 The loss of computation upon a failure is bounded by taking consistent checkpoints with adequate frequency.

-The traditional consistent checkpointing algorithms require different application processes to save their state at about the same time.
-This causes contention for the stable storage, potentially resulting in significant performance degradation [10].
+The traditional consistent checkpointing algorithms require the different processes to save their state at about the same time.
+This causes contention for the stable storage, potentially resulting in significant performance degradation [11].
 Staggering the checkpoints taken by various processes can reduce the overhead of consistent checkpointing by reducing stable storage contention.
-Some techniques for staggering the checkpoints have been previously proposed [10], however, these techniques result in "limited" staggering in that not all processes' checkpoints can be staggered.
+Some techniques for staggering the checkpoints have been previously proposed [11], however, these techniques result in "limited" staggering in that not all processes' checkpoints can be staggered.
 Ideally, one would like to stagger the checkpoints arbitrarily.
 If processors are able to make an "in-memory" copy of entire process state, then checkpoint staggering is trivial.
-This paper considers systems where it is not feasible to make an in-memory copy of entire process state.
-This situation may occur because: (i) memory size is small, or (ii) the memory may be shared by processes of multiple applications making in-memory copy of a process from one application may cause processes from other applications to be swapped out (degrading their performance).
+This paper considers systems where it is not feasible to make an "in-memory" copy of entire process state.
+This situation may occur because: (i) memory size is small, or (ii) the memory may be shared by processes of multiple applications - making in-memory copy of a process from one application may cause processes from other applications to be swapped out (degrading their performance).

-This paper presents a simple approach to arbitrarily stagger the checkpoints.
+This paper presents a simple approach to "arbitrarily stagger" the checkpoints.
 Our approach requires that the processes take consistent logical checkpoints, as compared to consistent physical checkpoints enforced by existing algorithms for staggering.
-The paper discusses the proposed approach and presents experimental results on nCube-2 multicomputer.
+This paper discusses the proposed approach and presents experimental results (on nCube-2 multicomputer).